 What To Do…?

-Since 1973, the UCSD Regional Burn Center has served the San Diego and Imperial Counties with state-of-the-art care to victims of burn injury, support to families and friends, community education, emergency medical personnel training, research and the advancement of burn care.
-Each year UCSD Medical Center admits approximately 450 burn patients and hundreds more are treated as outpatients.
+UC San Diego Regional Burn Center has served the San Diego and Imperial Counties with state-of-the-art care to victims of burn injury, support to families and friends, community education, emergency medical personnel training, research and the advancement of burn care.
+Each year UC San Diego Medical Center admits approximately 450 burn patients and hundreds more are treated as outpatients.

 Please remember: Burn injuries can be serious.
 In case of a serious burn injury, call 911 for an emergency response.